marcanuy/simpleit.rocks/docs/python/django/_posts/2016-06-10-custom-django-configurations-for-different-servers.md

 this can be done with: `$ heroku config:set A_SECRET_KEY=shhh1234`
 {: class="alert alert-info"}

-## Splitting settings
+## Creating different settings files

-Splitting the default Django's settings file into several files for different environments.

-Django automatically creates a configuration file in `<project_name>/settings.py`, to break it up into _local_, _testing_, _staging_ and _production_ config files, the best way is to create a `base.py` config with common configurations accross all of them and create specific config files for each environment:
+When building a project, Django automatically creates a configuration file in `<project_name>/settings.py`.

+To split this file into multiple settings files (one for each environment _local_, _testing_, _staging_ and _production_), the best way is to create a `base.py` config with common settings across all of them and create specific config files for each environment in specific files having a structure like:

 ~~~
 .
 └── REPO-ROOT `git repo`
-    ├── .gitignore
     ├── ...
     └── PROJECT-ROOT
         ├── settings